NutsEater/Hand-Mouse/README.md

 # Hand-Mouse
-// I hope that we can finish this
+// I hope that we can finish this project